aiven/devportal/docs/products/flink/howto/manage-flink-tables.rst

 Manage tables in Apache Flink® applications
 ===========================================

-Aiven for Apache Flink® allows you to map source and target data structures as `Flink tables <https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/table/sql/create/#create-table>`_ and use transformation statements to transform data.
+Aiven for Apache Flink® allows you to map source and target data structures as `Flink tables <https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/table/sql/create/#create-table>`_ and use transformation statements to reshape, filter or aggregate data.
 Some of the operations you can perform on a table include:

 * Import existing tables
 * Add new tables